TobyH9/spin-press/README.md

 ## 📌 Overview
 This compression scheme introduces a novel approach to data representation by leveraging the Ising model, a mathematical model from statistical mechanics, to encode and reconstruct 2D binary data arrays.

-# Low-Temperature Limit Assumption for Compression

-In statistical mechanics, systems at equilibrium occupy microstates with probability defined by the **Boltzmann distribution**.

-For the purposes of this compression scheme, we will assume that all physical systems that are defined are operating at low enough temperature such that **only the lowest energy microstate has significant probability associated with it**.

-This means that the answer to the following question:

-> **"What microstate will any physical system in the compression scheme be in at equilibrium?"**

-is:

-> **"The microstate with the lowest associated energy."**

 ---

 # The 2D Ising Model